Weak approximation for cubic hypersurfaces: Standard models of cubic surfaces over a Dedekind domain

+\begin{lem} Let $X$ be a smooth quasi-projective variety with an action of a finite cyclic group $G$ of order $l$, and let $T$ be an irreducible component of the fixed point loci of $G$.
+Assume that there is a very free curve thorough every point of $X$.
+Fix a $G$-action on $\PP^1$ by $[X_0, X_1] \mapsto [X_0, \zeta X_1]$, where $\zeta$ is a primitive $l$-th root of unity.
+Then given any two fixed points $x, y$ in $T$, there is a $G$-equivariant very free curve $f: \PP^1 \to X$ connecting $x$ and $y$. \end{lem}

-Given a point $x$ in $C$ and in the smooth locus $X^{\text{sm}}$, the constant map $\PP^1 \to x$ is $G$-equivariant.
-The surface $X$ is log del Pezzo.
-So given any point in the smooth locus $X^{\text{sm}}$, there is a very free rational curve in the smooth locus and passing through that point by \cite{XuSRC}, or by Theorem 21, \cite{BadReduction}.
-Then Lemma \ref{lem:EquivSmoothing}, (1), applied to the smooth locus of $X=\mcX_0'$, shows that there is a very free $G$-equivariant rational curve in the smooth locus mapping $0$ and $\infty$ to $x$.
+\begin{proof} Given a point $x$ in $T$, the constant map $\PP^1 \to x$ is $G$-equivariant.
+By assumption, there is a very free rational curve in the smooth locus and passing through that point $x$.
+Then Lemma \ref{lem:EquivSmoothing}, (1), applied to $X$, shows that there is a very free $G$-equivariant rational curve mapping $0$ and $\infty$ to $x$.

-We can deform the curve with $0$ mapped to $x$ in a $G$-equivariant way to get a very free $G$-equivariant map connecting $x$ and a general point in $C$.
-To do this, let $T$ be the smooth locus of $C$ and define two morphisms
+We can deform the curve with $0$ mapped to $x$ in a $G$-equivariant way to get a very free $G$-equivariant map connecting $x$ and a general point in $T$.
+To do this, first define two morphisms

 and

 Consider the relative Hom-scheme over $T$ fixing the two morphisms $s_0$ and $s_\infty$